Liu Shanshan incident: Kuomintang lawmakers

-Democratic Progressive Party (DPP) Lawmakers
+Democratic Progressive Party lawmakers

-DPP spokesperson Chen Chi-mai stated on a political talk show that MOFA had “recklessly” defended Liu, who was accused of human rights violations, abuse, and corruption, thus shaming the entire country.
-He added that if the helper’s wages were paid by MOFA, Liu was guilty of corruption.
+DPP spokesperson Chen Chi-mai stated on a political talk show that MOFA had "recklessly" defended Liu, who was accused of human rights violations, abuse, and corruption, thus shaming the entire country.
+He added that if the helper's wages were paid by MOFA, Liu was guilty of corruption.
 The DPP pointed out that the contract stipulated a $1,240 monthly wage and an 8-hour workday, with overtime compensation.
-Liu only paid around $450—less than NT$15,000—below Taiwan’s minimum wage.
+Liu only paid around $450—less than NT$15,000—below Taiwan's minimum wage.

-Legislator Tsai Huang-liang presented Liu’s indictment documents and accused MOFA of shielding her from accountability.
+Legislator Tsai Huang-liang presented Liu's indictment documents and accused MOFA of shielding her from accountability.
 Caucus whip Wang Chin-chu emphasized that while MOFA could assert diplomatic immunity and recall Liu, it should never cover up abuse of foreign workers.

 Legislator Huang Shu-ying cited labor law violations regarding work hours, minimum wage, and withholding of documents, stating that MOFA had broken both Taiwanese and U.S. laws.
-The Council of Labor Affairs, however, reiterated that MOFA’s hiring practices fell outside normal legal constraints.
+The Council of Labor Affairs, however, reiterated that MOFA's hiring practices fell outside normal legal constraints.

-Legislator Huang Wei-che mocked the claim that the helper “voluntarily agreed” to wage deductions, questioning whether she was coerced into signing such statements by MOFA.
+Legislator Huang Wei-che mocked the claim that the helper "voluntarily agreed" to wage deductions, questioning whether she was coerced into signing such statements by MOFA.

-Labor Groups’ Response
+Labor groups' response

-Son Yu-lien, Secretary-General of the Taiwan Labor Front, stated that the Labor Standards Act caps deductions for room and board at 30% of wages, while MOFA’s deductions exceeded 60%.
-He emphasized that the helper’s wage was below Taiwan’s legal minimum, accusing MOFA of leading labor exploitation.
+Son Yu-lien, Secretary-General of the Taiwan Labor Front, stated that the Labor Standards Act caps deductions for room and board at 30% of wages, while MOFA's deductions exceeded 60%.
+He emphasized that the helper's wage was below Taiwan's legal minimum, accusing MOFA of leading labor exploitation.

-Taiwanese labor and human rights groups claimed Liu’s abuse seriously damaged Taiwan’s global image and questioned whether legal and compensation fees should be covered with public funds.
+Taiwanese labor and human rights groups claimed Liu's abuse seriously damaged Taiwan's global image and questioned whether legal and compensation fees should be covered with public funds.

-Hsu Chia-chun of the Taiwan International Workers’ Association condemned the widespread abuse of “consent forms” used by employers to force migrant workers into signing away their rights—such as waiving rest days or surrendering personal documents—which constitutes exploitation under Civil Code Article 74 on unconscionable contracts.
+Hsu Chia-chun of the Taiwan International Workers' Association condemned the widespread abuse of "consent forms" used by employers to force migrant workers into signing away their rights—such as waiving rest days or surrendering personal documents—which constitutes exploitation under Civil Code Article 74 on unconscionable contracts.